 A receipt that displays the total amount charged for insurance premiums for medical and dental health coverage, as well as international student health insurance, is displayed under the Medical Insurance Receipts option under the Student Tax Menu, which can be found under the Student Accounts menu on Minerva.
 In the event that the student has opted out of any of the options, the opt-out amount is also displayed.
 The net amount eligible can be included as part of your medical expenses on your income tax return.

 To properly view and print your T2202A you should login to Minerva directly, rather than entering via the myMcGill portal.
-Information on checking for, and adjusting, page headers/footers and margins can be found in the Help text on Minerva under the Tuition Fee Receipts menu (see “Printing the T2202A”).
+Information on printing your tax receipts can be found in the Help text on Minerva under the Tuition Fee Receipts menu (see “Printing the T2202A”).

 Please note that a social insurance number is required to be transmitted to the Quebec government in its tax reporting for both the T4A and the RL-8 slip.
 It is therefore highly recommended that you provide this information via the Tax Slips menu on Minerva if you expect to be completing a Quebec income tax return.
 This way the University will be able to include this information on your RL-8 slip.
 Students should also ensure that they have a valid address by February 1st to ensure that their tax receipt will be issued on a timely basis.
 Students without valid addresses will have their receipts suppressed.

-For US students: McGill's IRS Number is 98-6001153.
-You and/or your parents will require this information in order to complete your US income tax returns.
+As a Canadian institution, we only provide Canadian federal (T2202A) and provincial (RL-8) tax receipts.
+If you are filing taxes in the US you can use the Canadian receipt T2202A.
+McGill’s IRS number is 98-6001153.
+You will require this information in order to complete your US income tax returns.